Walts DIY is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 The most common type of metal lathe is the mini metal lathe.
 These lathes commonly have swing distances ranging from 3-7 inches and 1.5-3.5 inches diameters.
 They are affordable and thus ideal for smaller projects and home workshops.

 Benefits of Investing In a Mini Metal Lathe

 – Space Saver

-Indeed, mini metal lathes are primarily designed to be used on metalworking tasks, but you can use them to work on wood and tempered plastic.
+Indeed, mini metal lathes are primarily designed for metalworking tasks, but you can use them to work on wood and tempered plastic.
 In addition to using them on brass, aluminum, and steel, you can use them for woodworking.

 – Variety of Uses

 You can use a mini metal lathe to make different metal works of various patterns and designs.
-For instance, you can use it for jewelry making, creating home decor, and drilling holes on metal and wood.
+For instance, you can use it to make jewelry, create home decor, and drill holes on metal and wood.
 This makes it an excellent investment for anyone with a workshop.